RAID Logs: The PM Tool Nobody Uses Right (And How to Fix It)

 DirectorPM · 20+ years across enterprise programs in tech, retail, and aerospace

-I have a confession.
 For the first three years I managed programs, my RAID log was a spreadsheet I updated the night before steering committee meetings.
-I'd scan my notes, add a few risks, mark some items resolved, and call it current.
-It was a compliance exercise, not a management tool.
+Scan my notes, add a few risks, mark some items resolved, call it current.
+A compliance exercise, not a management tool.

-Then a dependency I hadn't tracked properly slipped by four weeks and blew a release date at an aerospace company.
+Then a dependency I hadn't tracked properly slipped four weeks and blew a release date at an aerospace company.
 The information was in my head.
-It was in Slack threads.
-It was in meeting notes.
+In Slack threads.
+In meeting notes.
 It was not in the RAID log.
 And when leadership asked why it wasn't flagged earlier, "I knew about it but didn't log it" was not an acceptable answer.

 That was the moment my RAID log stopped being a checkbox and started being the operating system for how I ran programs.

-What RAID actually stands for (and what each piece does)
+What RAID stands for (and what each piece does)

 Things that might happen and would hurt the program if they did.
 Each risk needs a probability, impact, owner, and mitigation plan.
 Not a vague worry.
 A specific scenario with a response.